jamesmh/life-decision-records/README.md

 As a software engineer, I thought:

-> What if we used ADRs for important life decisions and use pull-requests to get feedback from friends and close advisors?
+> What if we created ADRs for important life decisions and use pull-requests to get feedback from friends and close advisors?

 You could also document your important decisions and keep this collection of records as a way of looking back on your past year(s).